Adam & Eve stained glass

 If anti-gay Complementarian reasoning about Adam and Eve is valid, we could also conclude that God is against grandparents and aunts and uncles because none of them are mentioned in Genesis 2.

 But of course, God is not against grandparents, aunts and uncles.
-It goes against our common sense to conclude that if God did not mention grandparents in Genesis 2, God must be against grandparents.
+It goes against our common sense to conclude that if God did not mention grandparents, aunts and uncles in Genesis 2, God must be against them.

-It also goes against our common sense to assume that because God did not mention gay couples or gay marriage in the Adam-Eve story, God must be against gay couples.
+In the same way, it also goes against our common sense to assume that because God did not mention gay couples or gay marriage in the Adam-Eve story, God must be against gay couples and gay marriage.

 In reality, the traditional view of Genesis 2, believed by many Christians, distorts scripture by assuming facts not in evidence.
 Genesis is an explanation of origins.
 It is not a dissertation on marriage relationships.
 God asserts the importance of human relationships by observing: